jafarimahdi/C-/README.md

 ## OOPs – Concepts

--   Introduction to OOPS and its priciples
+-   OOPS and its priciples
--   What is a class
--   What is an object
+-   class and object
 -   What is a component
 -   What is Encapsulation and Data Abstraction
 -   What is an inheritance and advantages of inheritance